 Why You Need a Lawyer if You Have Been in a Car Accident

 There will be a maze of legal issues when you have been involved in a car accident.
 The other party may accuse you of being at fault, or refuse to pay your damages.
 If you are found to be at fault, you can lose your driving privileges.
 There are strict deadlines for filing a claim, and your lawyer will make sure you file all of the necessary paperwork on time.
-An attorney will understand all of the factors of your case and get you the money you deserve.
+A skilled Los Angeles car accident attorney will understand all of the factors of your case and get you the money you deserve.
 Your lawyer will also defend you if the other party accuses you of causing the accident.

 At the El Dabe law firm, we will treat your case with the seriousness and dignity it deserves.
 We have worked with many people who have been in accidents, and recovered millions in damages over the years.
 Let us help you to get the money you deserve.
 Call us today for a free one on one consultation.